 The primary purpose of a PGR placement should be to enhance a student's employability by exposing them to a different working environment.
 Placements should take into account individual students' career ambitions.

 Please note that the students undertaking placements of this nature will not be supervised or monitored by the University during the placement period.
-This process does not apply to programmes that require a placement as part of their programme, or who wish to undertake a placement that directly relates to their research.
+This process does not apply to programmes that incorporate an integral placement, or to students who wish to undertake a placement that directly relates to their research.

 Unfortunately, due to immigration regulations, this scheme is not open to students on a Student or Tier 4 visa route.

-The placements form must be completed before the start of the placement and should be checked and approved by the student's supervisor and returned to the PGR Support Team in Research Services, who will check the student's eligibility and put the application forward for faculty approval.
+The placements form must be completed before the start of the placement and should be checked and approved by the student's supervisor and returned to the PGR Support Team in Research, Partnerships and Innovation, who will check the student's eligibility and put the application forward for faculty approval.
 Once approved, the student's record will be updated to reflect the student's status on placement and to update the student's time limit.